-Historical novels are notoriously hard to place within current historiography of the English revolution.
-Academic work are easier.
-While carrying out research for her novel Clements mentions Christopher Hill as one of her influences.
+Historical novels are notoriously hard to place within the current historiography of the English Revolution.
+Academic work is easier.
+While carrying out research Clements mentions Christopher Hill as one of her influences.
 Hill despite being an academic historian belonged to a group of Communist Party historians who pioneered the history from below genre.
 Clements book is a historical novel from below.

-Personally I liked the book.
-It works on two levels it is a very well written book and the storyline is plausible.
+Personally, I liked the book.
+It works on two levels it is a very well written book, and the storyline is plausible.
 The history is well researched and accurate up to a point.
 An examination of the politics of the characters in the book would have made the book a better read.
-Apart from this nit picking I would recommend the book to those interested in the subject.
-The Crimson Ribbon has been extensively review both in the mainstream media and given the number of blogs mentioned in the blurb quite heavily in the blogosphere deserves a wide readership.
+Apart from this nit picking, I would recommend the book to those interested in the subject.
+The Crimson Ribbon has been extensively reviewing both in the mainstream media and given the number of blogs mentioned in the blurb quite heavily in the blogosphere deserves a wide readership.

 See also Gutenberg's Apprentice - 2014 by Alix Christie